Personal relationships of Michael Jackson: Primetime and further marriage difficulties

 Jackson and Presley appeared on the television show Primetime in June 1995.
 In Jackson's first interview since 1993 and Presley's first ever, Diane Sawyer quizzed the pair on their private life with, according to Jet, a series of "insensitive" questions.
 Presley boasted that she and Jackson had regular sex, following Sawyer's questioning their sex life.
 When asked if the marriage was a sham, Presley asserted that such rumors were "crap"; she said she would never marry someone for any other reason than being in love with him, and concluded that if the public thought differently, they could "eat it".
 The following day, Presley reflected that the interview had been a disaster; she had hoped the couple would be perceived as being serious, yet Jackson fooled around during the show, at one point holding two fingers behind his wife's head to make bunny ears.
 Presley's friend Monica Pastelle revealed that it was at this point that Presley began to wonder whether she had made a mistake in choosing Jackson as a long-term partner.

 A further problem for the pair was Jackson's insistence on being around children.
 Though she never believed he was a pedophile—"I wouldn't have let him near my kids if I thought that"—she felt her husband was only opening himself up to more rumor and innuendo following the 1993 allegations.
 One evening at Neverland, Presley confronted the pop star on the issue and was met with a defiant Jackson, resulting in another argument.
 Upon being called selfish, Jackson pointed to his humanitarian endeavors.
 Presley countered that the issue was about them.

-Presley also disagreed with having children with the singer.
+Presley also disagreed with having children with Jackson.
 Imagining the future and what would happen if the marriage ended, Presley saw a "custody battle nightmare".
 In addition, she felt her husband was too emotionally immature to be a parent, having watched his daily interactions with other people; she believed he was the one in need of parenting.
 Jackson explained to his wife over breakfast one morning that she did not have to be the biological mother if she so desired.
 He explained, "My friend Debbie [Rowe] said she will get pregnant and have my baby.
 If you won't do it, then she will.
 How about that?"
 Unmoved, Presley replied that it was fine by her.

 Following several more troubled months, Jackson ended up in the hospital; he had collapsed while rehearsing for a concert in New York.
-Presley arrived to meet her ill husband, and yet another heated debate ensued.
+Presley arrived to meet her ill husband and yet another heated debate ensued.
 The argument ended after Jackson warned her that she was making his heart rate go up and asked her to leave.
-She obliged, and was admonished by a doctor and Jackson's mother Katherine along the way.
+She obliged, and was admonished by a doctor and Jackson's mother, Katherine, along the way.
 Presley subsequently returned to Los Angeles.
 Upon being discharged from the hospital, Jackson went to Disneyland Paris to recover.